African Civilisational Architecture

 The Bridgeworks

+Civilisations do not disappear because they lack knowledge.
 They disappear when the mechanisms that carry knowledge across rupture are broken, discredited, or erased.

-What Ruptures Were Anticipated
+Ruptures They Anticipated

 African societies faced recurring pressures that threatened knowledge continuity: